Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Full Transparency:
 * I had this reviewed by eLearnSecurity so that I didn't run into any copyright issues
 * I also did not mean to write so much but I got into a 'flow'
-* I plan on taking the web application testing course to supplement my web app testing in my day to day job
+* I plan on taking the web application pentesting course to supplement my web app role in my day to day job

 # What Course?
-The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)
+The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/).
 It was released last year in January.

 ## Who Is It By?
 [eLearnSecurity](https://www.elearnsecurity.com/company/about_us)